rpsft/etlbox/ETLBoxDocu/articles/controlflow/overview_logging.md

 ### LoadProcess table

-The table etl.LoadProcess contains information about the etl processes that you started programatically with the `StartLoadProcessTask`.
+The table etl.LoadProcess contains information about the ETL processes that you started programmatically with the `StartLoadProcessTask`.
 To end or abort a process, you can use the `EndLoadProcessTask` or `AbortLoadProcessTask`.
 To set the TransferCompletedDate in this table, use the `TransferCompletedForLoadProcessTask`